Yield farming is emerging as one of the most popular ways investors can earn investment income on their digital asset investments.

 If you have a wallet such as Ledger, Metamask, or Coinbase Wallet, you can link it with the Compound Finance app.
 During the connection process, you give Compound Finance access to the digital funds in your wallet.

-Once inside the Compound Finance app, you can peruse the rates of return and the costs of borrowing.
-Of course, the cost to borrow is higher than the rate of return, which gives Compound a role similar to that of a market maker in the stock market.
+Once inside the Compound Finance app, you can peruse the rates of return for providing liquidity to the money market protocol.
 The rates change based on demand and other market conditions, so what you see one day may be significantly different later.

 - What Is DeFi?